Penis: Fish and reptiles

-Male turtles and crocodilians have a penis, while male specimens of the reptile order Squamata, which are snakes and lizards, have two paired organs called hemipenes.
+Male turtles and crocodiles have a penis, while male specimens of the reptile order Squamata have two paired organs called hemipenes.
 Tuataras must use their cloacae for reproduction.
 Due to evolutionary convergence, turtle and mammal penises have a similar structure.

-Fish

 In some fish, the gonopodium, andropodium, and claspers are intromittent organs (to introduce sperm into the female) developed from modified fins.